 No two life insurance companies are the exact same in what they define as a dangerous pastime.
 Where one life insurer may consider your hobby high risk, another may not.
-Also, it may not be readily apparent if it's a "hazardous activity" from the get go; often life insurers will take into consideration how often you participate and where, geographically, this hobby takes you before deciding.
+Also, it may not be readily apparent if it's a "hazardous activity" from the get go—often life insurers will take into consideration how often you participate and where, geographically, this hobby takes you.
 If you regularly take part in any of the following activities (there are others, these are just a few of the most common), your life insurance company's ears will perk up and they'll want to learn more.

-Many speed loving enthusiasts spend their weekends testing their reaction and driving skills against other like-minded racers.
+Racing: Many speed-loving enthusiasts spend their weekends testing their reaction and driving skills against other like-minded racers.
 Whether it's auto, motorcycle, power boat or snowmobile racing, speedways, tracks and courses can be found all over Canada to fulfill the need for speed.

 Rock-climbing and Mountaineering: Legends abound of rugged adventurers who conquer the most daunting peaks to reach new heights, but it's the connection to nature that appeals to most.

-The city of Tofino, British Columbia may be surf central for Canadian surfers, but there are many top surf spots that make surfing in Canada increasingly popular.
-Same goes for scuba diving, and you don't need to live on the east coast or west coast to get your feet wet; the Great Lakes region is a world-renowned Canadian scuba diving destination if you enjoy wreck diving.
+Scuba Diving and Surfing: Tofino, British Columbia may be surf central for Canadian surfers, but there are many top surf spots that make surfing in Canada increasingly popular.
+The same goes for scuba diving; you don't need to live on the east coast or west coast to get your feet wet as the Great Lakes region is a world-renowned Canadian scuba diving destination if you enjoy wreck diving.

 Play it safe and smart with life insurance

 Everyone should be free to follow their bliss, whatever that might be, and just because you enjoy living closer to the edge than most doesn't mean you're uninsurable.